Introduction

 abstract member Undoer: Option<'A -> AggregateViewer<'A> -> Result<unit -> Result<List<'E>, string>, string>>

-Extract from the current state of the aggregate useful info for a future "rollback"/"undo" and return a function that, when applied to the current state of the aggregate, will return the events that will "undo" the effect of the command.
+The meaning is: Extract from the current state of the aggregate useful info for a future "rollback"/"undo" and return a function that, when applied to the current state of the aggregate, will return the events that will "undo" the effect of this command.

 Application service layer

-An application service layer implements multiple context logic.
+An application service layer implements the logic to the outside world.
 Here is one of the simplest examples of an entry for a service involving a single context, by building and running an AddTag command.

 member this.AddTag tag =